-- · Completed application and three letters of reference - · Application fee of \$25 - Bachelor's degree from a regionally-accredited U.S. institution or international equivalent (students from all academic disciplines are invited to apply) - · All undergraduate and graduate transcripts - · Minimum 2.5 undergraduate grade point average - TOEFL paper score of 550 or computer score of 213 or web based score of 79 or higher (international students only)
+- Completed application and three letters of reference - Application fee of \$25 - Bachelor degree from a regionally-accredited U.S. institution or international equivalent (students from all academic disciplines are invited to apply) - All undergraduate and graduate transcripts - · Minimum 2.5 undergraduate grade point average - TOEFL paper score of 550 or computer score of 213 or web based score of 79 or higher (international students only)

 The M.B.A. program seeks to prepare students for the world of business.
 Such preparation and equipping require instruction in both business theory and applied, practical skills.
 Consequently, the M.B.A. is an integrated program of rigorous studies and intense skill development for persons who desire to equip themselves for professional and personal growth.
+Other requirements include the following:

-Either GMAT score of 450 or GRE score of 285 with a 3.0 writing component.

-- Exam must have been taken within the past five years. - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores. - Students with a cumulative undergraduate GPA of 3.0 or higher and five years of verifiable experience need not submit scores (must be reflected in resume). - Students with at least nine hours of "B" or better graduate work from an accredited university need not submit scores. - Students applying from unaccredited domestic schools will be considered on a case by case basis.
-An exception may be granted on request by the program chair and approved by the graduate dean.
-If enrollment requirements are otherwise met, the student will be granted provisional entry for the first semester and must maintain a GPA of 3.0 or higher.
+- Either GMAT score of 450 or GRE score of 285 with a 3.0 writing component. - · Exam must have been taken within the past five years. - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores. - Students with a cumulative undergraduate GPA of 3.0 or higher and five years of verifiable experience need not submit scores (must be reflected in resume). - Students with at least nine hours of "B" or better graduate work from an accredited university need not submit scores.

-Provisional admission may be granted to applicants with a bachelor's degree in disciplines other than business who have not successfully completed fundamental undergraduate courses in accounting, marketing, economics, and management.
+Provisional admission may be granted to applicants with a bachelor degree in disciplines other than business who have not successfully completed fundamental undergraduate courses in accounting, marketing, economics, and management.